 - 1. Home and Personal Property Loans (HPPL): These loans are available for homeowners, renters, and owners of personal property to repair or replace uninsured damage or loss of property for primary residences and personal property (including automobiles) owned by the victims of a declared disaster.
-Unless extended by the government following publication of this handbook, the deadline for applying for an HPPL is October 3, 2018. - Business Physical Disaster Loans (BPDL): These loans are available to businesses (regardless of size) and non-profit organizations to repair or replace disaster damage or loss of property, including real estate, machinery, equipment, fixtures, inventory, supplies, and leasehold improvements as a result of a declared disaster.
-Unless extended by the government following publication of this handbook, the deadline for applying for a BPDL is October 3, 2018. - 3.
+As of the publication of this handbook, the counties designated as presidentially declared disaster areas associated with the November 2018 California wildfires for purposes of HPPL loans are Butte, Ventura, and Los Angeles.
+Unless extended by the government following publication of this handbook, the deadline for applying for an HPPL in association with the November 2018 California wildfires currently is January 11, 2019. - 2.
+Business Physical Disaster Loans (BPDL): These loans are available to businesses (regardless of size) and non-profit organizations to repair or replace disaster damage or loss of property, including real estate, machinery, equipment, fixtures, inventory, supplies, and leasehold improvements as a result of a declared disaster.
+As of the publication of this handbook, the counties designated as presidentially declared disaster areas associated with the November 2018 California wildfires for purposes of BPDL loans are Butte, Ventura, and Los Angeles.
+Unless extended by the government following publication of this handbook, the deadline for applying for a BPDL in association with the November 2018 California wildfires currently is January 11, 2019. - 3.
 Economic Injury Disaster Loans (EIDL): These loans provide working capital to eligible small businesses, small agricultural cooperatives, small businesses engaged in aquaculture, and private non-profit organizations to assist them through the disaster recovery period.
 The loans can be used to cover financial obligations and operating expenses (as opposed to physical damage) that the small business would have paid if the disaster had not occurred.
 The loan amount is determined based on financial need and actual economic injury regardless of whether the business suffered any property damage.
-Unless extended by the government following publication of this handbook, the deadline for applying for an EIDL is May 6, 2019.
+As of the publication of this handbook, the counties designated as presidentially declared disaster areas associated with the November 2018 California wildfires for purposes of EIDL loans are Butte, Ventura, Los Angeles and the contiguous counties of Colusa, Glenn, Kern, Orange, Plumas, San Bernardino, Santa Barbara, Sutter, Tehama, and Yuba.
+Unless extended by the government following publication of this handbook, the deadline for applying for an EIDL associated with the November 2018 California wildfires currently is August 12, 2019.